PCdurham/SEE_ICE/README.md

 # SEE_ICE
 Classification of Glacial Landscapes using CNN-Supervised Classification (CSC) ([Carbonneau et al. 2020](https://www.sciencedirect.com/science/article/pii/S0034425720304806)) :snowflake:

-## Major Update in progress...
+## March 2021 Update
-Adding:
+Added:
-- Tensorflow v2.4 (python 3.8) with support for mixed precision training on RTX GPUs
+- Tensorflow v2.4 (Python 3.8) with support for mixed precision training on RTX GPUs
+- Alternative workflow where tensors can be saved to disk as large 4D numpy arrays and used in CNN training.
 - Geotif outputs when input is itself a geotif
 - Calving front detection sub-routine based on morphological active contours as implemented in scikit-image
 - Additional validation functionality for calving fronts and valley margin edges

+## Key Dependencies
+- Python 3.8
+- Tensorflow 2.4
+- gdal
+- scikit-image
+- scikit-learn

 ## Description